wdporter/i-am-that-ebook/src/101-a-jnani-does-not-grasp-nor-hold/readme.md

 <p><b>M:</b> Discontinuity is the law when you deal with the concrete.
 The continuous cannot be
 experienced, for it has no borders.
 Consciousness implies alterations, change followings change, when one thing or state comes to an end and another begins; that which has no borderline cannot be experienced in the common meaning of the word.
-One can only *be* it, without knowing, but one can know what it is not.
+One can only <em>be</em> it, without knowing, but one can know what it is not.
 It is definitely not the entire content of consciousness which is always on the move.</p>